Nicholas Hlobo: Awards

-Hlobo is the winner of the 2006 Tollman Award for Visual Art, the 2009 Standard Bank Young Artist Award, he was a finalist for the Future Generation Art Prize 2010.
-In 2010, Hlobo was selected as a protégé by mentor Sir Anish Kapoor as part of the Rolex Mentor and Protégé Arts Initiative, an international philanthropic programme that pairs masters in their disciplines with emerging talents for a year of one-to-one creative exchange.
-Nicholas Hlobo received his first VILLA Extraordinary Award for Sculpture in 2016.
+Hlobo is the winner of the 2006 Tollman Award for Visual Art.
+His honors and residencies also include the Standard Bank Young Artist Award (2009) and Rolex Visual Arts Protégé (2010–11).
+He was a finalist for the Future Generation Art Prize in 2010.
+In 2010, Hlobo was selected as a protégé by mentor Sir Anish Kapoor as part of the Rolex Mentor and Protégé Arts Initiative, an international philanthropic program that pairs masters in their disciplines with emerging talents for a year of one-to-one creative exchange.
+Nicholas Hlobo received his first Villa Extraordinary Award for Sculpture in 2016.
+He has had significant shows in the Smithsonian National Museum of African Art, Museum Beelden aan Zee, The Hague (2016), and Uppsala Konstmuseum, Sweden (2017).